 Other health issues—such as coronary heart disease, lung cancer, HIV infection, and Parkinson’s disease—are more common in men than women.

-Some dietary supplements and other natural products are marketed specifically for men’s health issues.
+Some dietary supplements are marketed specifically for men’s health issues.
 But many have not been shown to be safe or effective.

 For instance, no complementary health approach has been shown to be safe and effective for treating ED.
 The scientific evidence also does not support using the dietary supplement saw palmetto for any health condition, and yet it is often promoted for urinary symptoms associated with an enlarged prostate gland.
 And similarly, there is insufficient evidence to support the use of the dietary supplement lycopene for preventing or treating an enlarged prostate gland.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.

 NCCIH has provided this material for your information.
 It is not intended to substitute for the medical expertise and advice of your health care provider(s).
 We encourage you to discuss any decisions about treatment or care with your health care provider.
 The mention of any product, service, or therapy is not an endorsement by NCCIH.